Subaru Legacy (first generation): International models

 Many rural United States Postal Service routes used specially ordered right hand drive Legacys to deliver mail.
 These wagons were available from 1990 to 1999 and differed very little from the private use "L" trim level Legacy.

 In addition to the GT, which was offered with a raised roof, but without a turbo, the Ti Outdoor Wagon, Mi Alpine Sport Wagon, GX 2.2L Sun Sport Wagon were 1994-only trim levels available in the United States.
 Each had unique options, and may have been sold only in specific areas of the US.
 See Subaru Legacy Archives, specs, options, colors 1990, 1991, 1992, 1993, 1994 for a list.

 Trim levels on the US version can be easily identified by the color of the outside door handles.
 Base trim levels can be identified by chrome door handles, whereas uplevel had painted door handles that match the exterior color.
 Japanese models all had chrome door handles and European and Australian versions all had painted door handles.
-The US door handle tradition continued until model year 2010 on the fifth generation Legacy platform, with Subaru using black plastic instead of chrome starting with 1994 Legacy lower trim levels.
-MY 1992 saw the Japanese-spec door handles changed to the European version of painted handles, a feature they still use on current models.
+The US door handle tradition continued until the 2010 model year on the fifth generation Legacy platform, with Subaru using black plastic instead of chrome starting with 1994 Legacy lower trim levels.
+The 1992 model year saw the Japanese-spec door handles changed to the European version of painted handles, a feature they still use on current models.